ravisheth/mapsseq/README.md

 - Wash 2x T<sub>10</sub>E<sub>1</sub>  buffer and store at 4C

 ### Barcoded Bead Construction
+#### Obtaining Sepharose Beads
-Beads were extracted from GE HiTrap NHS-Activated HP columns.
-The bottoms were cutoff and flushed with isopropanol via a syringe, and stored in isopropanol at 4C.
-Beads were also passed through a 100um cell strainer (Fisher) to remove any debris or doublet beads.
+Sepharose beads with a mean diameter of approximately 30μm are extracted from 1mL GE HiTrap NHS-Activated HP columns (GE Healthcare 17071601).
+The bottom of the column can be cut off directly above the filter assembly with a razor blade, and beads can be flushed out with a syringe filled with isopropanol coupled to the provide syringe adapter.
+Beads are subsequently filtered through a 100um cell strainer (Fisher 22-363-549) to remove any debris or aggregrated beads, and stored in isopropanol at 4C.
+#### Conjugation of
 strep bead construction

 - Take ~1MM beads (~200uL of stock)